MrAndrew/The-Scoop/README.md

 ## Implementation Details

-To complete this project, you will need to add the database information and server routes for Comments.
-Below we will list the high-level information about the Comment data model and the expected functionality of each Comment route.
-Additional implementation information, such as edge cases, can be discovered by running the test suite (discussed later).
+To complete this project, I needed to add the database information and server routes for Comments.
+Below is listed the high-level information about the Comment data model and the expected functionality of each Comment route.
+Additional implementation information, such as edge cases, can be discovered by running the test suite.

 ### Database Properties